-The update is performed the same way on all hosts using the installer and inventory file.
+The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Version upgrade scheme: